typesafehub/conductr-lib/README.md

 #### Non HTTP service lookups

 If the service you require is not HTTP based then you may use the `LocationService.lookup` function.
 The following code illustrates how a service may be located in place of creating and dispatching your own payload.
-The sample also shows how to use a cache provided specifically for these lookups:
+The sample also shows how to use a cache provided specifically for these lookups (note use com.typesafe.lib.scala for 1.2 of this library onwards):

 ```scala
 // This will require an implicit ConnectionContext to